Sam Snead: Career

 In 1952, Snead won ten events including the Masters.
 At the Jacksonville Open, Snead forfeited rather than play an 18-hole playoff against Doug Ford after the two golfers finished in a tie at the end of regulation play.
 The forfeit stemmed from a ruling Snead received during the tournament's second round of play.
 On the 10th hole, Snead's drive landed behind an out-of-bounds stake.
 While Chick Harbert, who was playing with Snead, thought the ball was out of bounds, a rules official ruled differently due to the starter not telling players the stakes had been moved after the previous day's play had ended.
-Afterwards, Snead explained why he forfeited even though Ford suggested they play sudden death for the title.
+Afterward, Snead explained why he forfeited even though Ford suggested they play sudden death for the title.
 "I want to be fair about it.
 I don't want anyone to think I took advantage of the ruling."
 Snead set the record for most PGA wins after reaching age 40, with 17.

 In 1953, Snead won three events.
 He finished runner-up to Ben Hogan at the U.S. Open (the fourth time he would finish runner-up at the U.S. Open).

 In 1954, Snead won two events, one of which was the Masters in an 18-hole playoff over Ben Hogan.

-In December 1959, Snead took part in a controversial match against Mason Rudolph, at the Mid Ocean Club in Bermuda.
-Snead decided to deliberately lose the televised match, played under the "World Championship Golf" series, during its final holes, after he discovered on the 12th hole that he had too many golf clubs in his bag.
-(A player is limited to 14 clubs during competitive rounds.)
-The match was tied at that stage.
-The extra club in his bag, a fairway wood Snead had been experimenting with in practice, would have caused him to be immediately disqualified according to the Rules of Golf, even though he did not use it during the round.
-After the match was over, Snead explained the matter, and said he did not disqualify himself in order not to spoil the show.
-The problem did not become known outside a small circle until the show was televised four months later.
-After the incident came to light, the sponsor cancelled further participation in the series.